gabe-crafting/gabi-programming-notes/content/web/react.md

 description: ""
 ---

-# React 19
+## React 19

-## Actions

-functions that use async transitions are called “Actions”
+**Actions**: functions that use async transitions are called “Actions”.

+## New stuff

+- You can now pass a ref as props without forwardRef

+## SSR, client side and more

+- Added support for server components
+- Added support for [metadata](https://react.dev/blog/2024/12/05/react-19#support-for-metadata-tags) in non client apps
+- Added string methods for serving html for SSR simpler to optimize NEXT

+## Hooks

 ### useTransition